The International Public Speaking Competition

 I wish to thank you for the incredible opportunity that was the IPSC.
 All the training before being selected and then the week in London.
 It has all been a marvellous journey that truly changed me, and I will forever be grateful.”

-For 2022, just 7 lycées were involved:
+This year, just 6 lycées were involved:

-• Lycée Dom Sortais from Beaupréau-en-Mauges
+• Lycée Dom Sortais in Beaupréau-en-Mauges

-• Saint Louis from Saumur
+• Saint Louis in Saumur

-• Lycée Jacques Prévert from Taverny
+• Lycée Jacques Prévert in Taverny, Val d’Oise

 We would welcome more competitors, more teachers, more lycées and universities to join us in this project.
 If you would like extra details, please contact president@esu-loire-valley.fr